FabianScheidt/group-meeting-locator/README.md

 - Displays individual distances to the meeting point and the total distance
 - Persists entered locations in local storage for convenience
 - Adds a heat map overlay showing the relative optimality of all areas in the current map view
-- Highlights the closest pair of participants with a visual link (optional)

 ## How It Works